matthew-brett/barts-setup/barts_setup.md

 * Plug power adapter into extension block, connect other end of power cable (magsafe) to MACBOOK.
 * Connect WiFi to StBartholomewsPrivate, if not already connected.
-* If INTERNAL WIRED:
-    * Plug in 3 x USB-A / ethernet hub.
-    * Plug 2M ethernet cable into USB-A / ethernet hub.
-    * Plug other end of ethernet cable into ETHERNET SWITCH.
-    * Check there is a green light on the switch for MACBOOK cable, to confirm ethernet connection.
-    * Go to System Preferences -> Sharing.
-Sharing options should be set to "Share your internet connection from:" — Wi-Fi "To computers using:"
-      — USB 10/100/1000 ethernet and iPhone.
-Enable internet sharing.
 * If FULL WIFI:
     * Go to System Preferences -> Sharing.
 Disable internet sharing.
 * Plug in both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.